 The Group's business plan outlines the objectives and strategy for the Group and dictates the key performance indicators (KPIs) that the Group monitors, targets and measures.
-A summary of the 2013 KPI targets and achievements is outlined below:
+A summary of the 2014 KPI targets and achievements is outlined below:

 KPI Definition Target Results Orchestra Artistic Performance Analysis and compilation of the results of the Artistic Self Assessment Process.
 Critical Rating greater than the 80 th percentile during the year.
 Achieved with overall performances assessed as exceeding expectations.
-David Robertson's Wagner - The Flying Dutchman and Vladimir Ashkenazy's Britten - War Requiem were the artistic highlights of the season.
+David Robertson Elektra and Beethoven piano concerto's were the highlights of the season.
 Education Programme Development Develop and enhance the Sydney Symphony's world class education programme.
 Complete and deliver online kits to NSW school educators and enhance whiteboard kits.
 Completed with online kits again well received by educators.
 Artform Development - Australian Compositions Feature contemporary Australian composers and promote new commissions.
-Achieve 2013 Australian content as per season programme and continue commission work for Australian premieres.
+Achieve 2014 Australian content as per season programme and continue commission work for Australian premieres.
 Australian content delivered as per programme.
-Three commissions have been completed in 2013 and a further three donor funded cocommissions are underway with leading Australian composers.
+"Jandamara", performed in conjunction with the indigenous Bunaba people, was the outstanding local commission for 2014.
 Audience Development - Occupancy Occupancy levels for mainstage core programmes.
-80% average occupancy target.
-84% occupancy levels achieved for 2013. - Brand Strategy Design and implement brand strategy across physical and web presence.
-Enhance and improve brand recognition.
-A new brand identifier constructed and launched in August 2013 with the trading name of the company returning to "Sydney Symphony Orchestra".
+80% average paid occupancy target.
+84% occupancy levels achieved for 2014.
 Financial Stability - Reserves Reserves to total Group expenses.
 Meet or exceed 20%.
-Exceeded - actual reserves at 28% of Group expenses.
+Exceeded - actual reserves at 26% of Group expenses.
 Financial Stability - Operating result Net operating result before reserve activities.
 Meet or exceed annual targets.
 Ticket sales were below expectations in difficult market conditions.